Infernal Affairs: Investment

+The script for Infernal Affairs originally belonged to Andy Lau's Teamwork Motion Pictures, but due to the company's entanglement in a lawsuit at the time, it was unable to produce the film.
+In addition, the creative team lacked investors because other studios viewed a gangster film as no longer novel or profitable.
+This hesitation reflects broader industry tensions: as Professor Gina Marchetti notes, Hong Kong filmmakers like Lau experienced fierce competition from emerging Hollywood, while also battling widespread DVD and VCD piracy.
+Eventually, Andrew Lau made a hopeless bid and showed the script to John Chong at Media Asia Entertainment Group.
+To his surprise Chong and company chairman Peter Lam saw potential in the story.
+Lam proceeded to invest HK $20 million in the film, under the condition that Andy Lau will star the film.

+Themes

 Postcolonial identity crisis in Hong Kong

-In Infernal Affairs, the identity crisis suffered by both Chan and Lau as a mole is hinting at the schizophrenic struggle of Hong Kong residents, who faced both the colonization by the British and the reunification with Mainland China.
-Specifically, under Deng Xiaoping’s "One Country, Two System policy", the duplicity, unsettling, and uncertain nature of the future of Hong Kong residents is tightly echoed in Chan and Lau’s character developments.
-Scholar Howard Y. F. Choy further claimed that “this postcolonial (re)turn is actually more a recolonization than a decolonization of the capitalist Cantonese city by the mainland Mandarin master.”
+In Infernal Affairs, the identity crisis suffered by both Chan and Lau as moles hint at the struggle of Hong Kong residents, who faced both the colonization by the British and the reunification with Mainland China.
+Specifically, under Deng Xiaoping's one country, two systems policy, the duplicity, unsettling, and uncertain nature of the future of Hong Kong residents is tightly echoed in Chan and Lau's character developments.
+Scholar Howard Y. F. Choy further claimed that "this postcolonial (re)turn is actually more a recolonization than a decolonization of the capitalist Cantonese city by the mainland Mandarin master."
+The 2003 prequel, Infernal Affairs II, features the Hong Kong handover much more directly in the main plot.